Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 At its most basic, an easement is a ‘right to use another person’s land for a stated purpose.’
 The easement could refer to an entire property or just a part of it and the ‘stated purpose’ could be anything from laying water pipes to accessing another property.
 An easement is granted by one property owner to another and typically means the original landowner can no longer build on or around the land subject to the easement or restrict access to it.

 A common type of easement is a right of way.
 Normally a private right of way is agreed between adjoining landowners.
-This may be because it is necessary to cross one property in order to reach the other or the easement allows for a more convenient point of access or one property owner needs to cross another’s land in order to reach the public highway.
-Or an easement may be granted by one property owner to another in order to facilitate access to historically important public woodland or a river used for fishing.
+This may be because it is necessary to cross one property to reach the other or the easement allows for a more convenient point of access or one property owner needs to cross another’s land to reach the public highway.
+Or an easement may be granted by one property owner to another to facilitate access to historically important public woodland or a river used for fishing.

 What are the types of easement?

-There are various different types of easement, depending on how the right came into existence:
+There are different types of easement, depending on how the right came into existence:

 • Express grant or reservation – typically enshrined in the deeds to a property.
 It usually occurs when an individual sells part of their property and either needs to grant rights to the sold land or wants to retain some rights over the sold land.
 These may include a right of way or the ability to maintain utility infrastructure.